PrivEimantas/Auction-System/README.md

 To ensure the dependability of the auctioning system, you are required to enhance the availability of your system by using replication techniques.
 You should implement a passive replication system to meet these requirements, thereby increasing dependability.
-Please refer to the lectures for the definition of passive replication.
 The server implementation should have at least three replicas and allow the user to easily add a new replica.
 You must design your server program so that any replica can function as the primary replica.
 The clients will communicate with a stateless front-end program which should then